isabella232/journeys.en/help/using/usecase/building-the-journey.md

     ![](../assets/journeyuc2_23.png)

-1. Add a new **Push** activity, select the "Meal discount" template and define the **Address** and **Personalization** fields.
-Add an **End** activity.
+1. Add a new **[!UICONTROL Push]** activity, select the "Meal discount" template and define the **[!UICONTROL Address]** and **[!UICONTROL Personalization]** fields.
+Add an **[!UICONTROL End]** activity.

     ![](../assets/journeyuc2_24.png)

 1. We want to send a meal discount push notification only if the person enters the restaurant within the next 6 hours after the welcome push.
 To do this, we need to use a wait activity.
 Place your cursor on the welcome push activity and click on the "+" symbol.
 In the new path, add a wait activity and define a duration of 6 hours.
 The first eligible activity will be chosen.
 If the restaurant event is received less than 6 hours after the welcome push, the push activity is sent.
 If no restaurant event is received within the next 6 hours, the wait is chosen.
-Place an **End** activity after the wait activity.
+Place an **[!UICONTROL End]** activity after the wait activity.

     ![](../assets/journeyuc2_31.png)

-1. In the second path that follows the reservation condition (no room booked), add a **Push** activity and select your "Room rates" template.
-Add an **End** activity.
+1. In the second path that follows the reservation condition (no room booked), add a **[!UICONTROL Push]** activity and select your "Room rates" template.
+Add an **[!UICONTROL End]** activity.

     ![](../assets/journeyuc2_25.png)

 ## Second path: the customer is not a loyalty member{#section_ptb_ws1_ffb}

-1. In the second path that follows the first condition (customer is not a loyalty member), add an **Email** activity and select your "Loyalty membership" template.
+1. In the second path that follows the first condition (customer is not a loyalty member), add an **[!UICONTROL Email]** activity and select your "Loyalty membership" template.

     ![](../assets/journeyuc2_26.png)

-1. In the **Address** field, select the email address from the data source.
+1. In the **[!UICONTROL Address]** field, select the email address from the data source.

     ![](../assets/journeyuc2_27.png)